Healthy Recipes Blog

 Turkey Hash

-It's ready in just 30 minutes, which means it's effortless to whip up.
-And when you top it with a fried egg, it makes for a hearty and filling breakfast.
+This flavorful turkey hash helps you use up turkey leftovers after Thanksgiving.
+It's ready in 30 minutes, and when you top it with a fried egg, it makes a hearty and filling breakfast.

-Turkey hash served on a white plate and topped with a fried egg.
+Turkey hash is topped with a fried egg.

 Ingredients